nebula0248/openshift-service-mesh-federation-demo/README.md

 ## How to deploy the demo resources

-1. Open and edit `run.sh` and change the values of the following variables **at the top of the script**:
+1 - Edit `run.sh` and change the values of the following variables located **at the top of the script**:

 | Variable name  | Description  |
 | ------------ | ------------ |